All Episodes

 larry sanger

-Well, um I think it happened like this.
+Well, I think it happened like this.

-So if you were to read Wikipedia from 2012 or so, 2010, uh it read a lot like the New York Times or the BBC.
+So if you were to read Wikipedia from 2012 or so, 2010, it read a lot like the New York Times or the BBC.

 I remember saying that at the time.

-Um, and then especially around about uh 2016 and maybe a few years before that, the the media landscape uh changed uh almost overnight.
+And then, especially around about 2016 and maybe a few years before that, the media landscape changed almost overnight so that once stayed mainstream sources became totally biased.

-Um Tucker Carlson is a conspiracy theorist.
+Tucker Carlson is a conspiracy theorist.

-So uh for example, um, and uh And that, of course, then was echoed in Wikipedia.
+And that, of course, then was echoed in Wikipedia.

-So Wikipedia feels perfectly free to say that Donald Trump is telling lies and that uh various pundits are conspiracy theorists.
+So Wikipedia feels perfectly free to say that Donald Trump is telling lies and that various pundits are conspiracy theorists.

 tucker carlson